 “What makes you think you can stop me from doing what I want to do?”

-Jac shook Nick, Nick watched as the spotlight started to shrink.
-Closing in it left the Conductor behind, the smaller the circle the faster is shrunk.
-Till finally Nick shot up from his bed in a cold sweat.
+Jac shook Nick; Nick watched as the spotlight started to shrink.
+Closing in, it left the Conductor behind; the smaller the circle, the faster it shrunk.
+Till finally, Nick shot up from his bed in a cold sweat.

 “Maybe I will call out to you later tonight.”

 Nick left his room, making his way to the kitchen to get some breakfast.
-Grant was already there making noodles.
+James was already there making noodles.